-ASX Clear maintains a comprehensive framework for managing credit exposures to its participants, including a stress-testing regime (see CCP Standards 4.5 to 4.7), the use of variation margin to mark positions to market (see CCP Standard 6) and the maintenance of financial resources.
-These financial resources comprise initial margin (see CCP Standard 6), other collateral calls based on participants' positions, and fully paid up pooled financial resources of \$250 million, which are invested in high-quality liquid assets.
+ASX Clear maintains a comprehensive framework for managing credit exposures to its participants.
+This framework comprises: a stress-testing regime (see CCP Standards 4.5 to 4.7); the use of variation margin to mark positions to market (see CCP Standard 6); and the maintenance of prefunded financial resources.
+These financial resources comprise initial margin (see CCP Standard 6), other collateral calls based on participants' positions, and fully prefunded pooled financial resources of \$250 million (see CCP Standard 4.4).
+Financial resources received in cash are invested in high-quality assets in accordance with ASXCC's treasury investment policy (see CCP Standard 15).
 ASX Clear also has access to \$300 million of promissory resources from participants if required (see CCP Standard 4.8).